crf8472/libarcstk/BUILD.md

 ### Building as a git-submodule

 Libarcstk supports being build as a submodule.
 However, there is a usual caveat:
-If the parent uses any of the switches that affect build on its own, e.g.
+If the parent uses any of the switches that affect build, e.g. ``WITH_TESTS`` or ``WITH_EXAMPLES`` on its *own*, then the parent is also responsible for whether the libarcstk submodule should see (and therefore react on) those switches.

-``WITH_TESTS`` or ``WITH_EXAMPLES``, then the parent is responsible for whether the libarcstk submodule should see (and therefore react on) those switches.
-For example, if the parent should be tested without also testing the libarcstk submodule, the switch must be handled appropriately by the parent.
+For example, if the parent should be tested without also testing the libarcstk submodule, the switch ``WITH_TESTS`` must be handled appropriately by the parent.

 ### Turn optimizing on/off